laxatzi/blogPostCode/CSS/transitions/transitions.md

 transition: <property> <duration> <timing-function> <delay>;
 }

-property: The CSS property to apply the transition to (e.g., width, background-color).
+property: The CSS property to apply the transition to (e.g., height, margin).
-duration: The time needed for the transition to be fully executed (e.g., 0.5s, 200ms).
+duration: The time needed for the transition to be fully executed (e.g., 0.4s, 300ms).
-timing-function: The transition’s speed curve options (e.g., ease, linear, ease-in-out…)
+timing-function: The transition’s speed curve options (e.g., jump-start, linear, ease-in…)
-delay: The amount of time to delay before beginning the transition (e.g., 0s, 1s).
+delay: The amount of time to delay before beginning the transition (e.g., 0s, .5s).

 Example: